 Sexual abuse can occur anywhere at any age.
-Whether it was the Catholic Church, Youth Detention Centre, or a private/public school misusing or abusing their power, you can claim compensation at any time.
+Whether the institution was the Catholic Church, a Youth Detention Centre, or a private/public school misusing or abusing their power, you can claim compensation at any time.

 Roche Legal currently only offers representation for victims of abuse that occurred in an institution.
 An ‘institution’ means an organisation of some kind such as a school, church, or Youth Detention Centre.

 Your Options to Making an Abuse Claim

 Your potential avenues to access compensation in relation to the childhood sexual abuse are:

 (1) Making an Application through the National Redress Scheme; or